Encouraging Creative Thinking

 3. What skills am I practicing and learning as I create this artwork?

-Considering the quality of my work
+Considering the qualities in the work

 Use these to encourage more imaginative thinking about the possibilities